Did you know that your online reputation has a direct influence on, and can improve, your SEO?

 Improve your Online Reputation for SEO

-Remember when we mentioned linking to your social media accounts is different from other links on your website?
-Your reputation is where it comes into play instead.
-Much like how not updating your website will make it be considered stale (due to inactivity), the same measure applies to your use of social media.
-If you’re successful on social media, then you’ll bring more traffic to your website and Google will know this!
+Remember when we mentioned use of your social media accounts is different from your website?
+Much like how not updating your website will make it be considered stale (due to inactivity), similar algorithms work behind the scenes on social media platforms.
+But more importantly: If you’re active on social media, there’s a chance you’ll bring more traffic to your website!

-Behind the scenes, what counts here is the amount of traffic that social media drives to your website.
-This is measured separately from traffic coming in organically (from search results and directly typing in your web address), and so it builds your reputation.
+What you’ll want to pay attention to is the amount of traffic that social media drives to your website.
+This is measured separately from traffic coming in organically (from search results and directly typing in your web address).
+And if you’re up to speed on reporting and measuring your sources of traffic, you’ll know why this is noteworthy.

 We think it goes without saying, but we’re not talking about your personal accounts here.
 Unless, of course, you use your personal accounts for your website.
 There’s actually a good reason why you shouldn’t use your personal accounts for this though, so do so wisely.